Koszul complexes and relative homological algebra of functors over posets: Standard homological algebra

 \end{thm}

 The assumption on the element $a$ in Theorem~\ref{T:BettiKoszul} is local, depending only on the parents of $a$.
 Under this assumption, which is satisfied for example if $J$ is an upper semilattice (see~\ref{Std:UpperSemilattices}), in order to calculate the Betti diagram $\beta^d F(a)$ of a functor $F$ at $a$, we do not need to construct the minimal resolution of $F$.
-Instead, it suffices to calculate the homology of the Koszul complex $\mathcal{K}_a F$, which is considerably simpler.
+Instead, it suffices to calculate the homology of the Koszul complex $\mathcal{K}_a F$, which can be done for each $a$ and each degree $d$ independently.

 \begin{proof}[Proof of Theorem~\ref{T:BettiKoszul}] The proof is based on three observations and follows closely what is presented in~\cite[Section~10]{tameness}.

 \textbf{Observation 1.} For every natural transformation $f \colon F \to G$, the linear map $H_0(\mathcal{K}_a f)$ is isomorphic to $(H_0 f)_a$.
 In particular, the vector spaces $H_0(\mathcal{K}_a F)$ and $(H_0 F)(a)= (F / \text{rad}(F))(a)$ are isomorphic.
 Moreover, if $C_0 \to F$ is a minimal cover, then $H_0(\mathcal{K}_a(C_0 \to F))$ is an isomorphism.